WinVector/WVPlots/README.md

 3. Rename the downloaded file from `XonlyPCA.Rmd.txt` to `XonlyPCA.Rmd`.
 4. In Rstudio use `File->"Open File"` to open `XonlyPCA.Rmd`.
-5. Press the "Knit HTML" button (top midle of the editor pane) and this should produced the rendered result.
+5. Press the "Knit HTML" button (top middle of the editor pane) and this should produced the rendered result.

 If this isn't working then something is either not installed or